Wilbur Smith: First novels

 The book went on to sell well around the world (except in South Africa, where it was banned).
 Charles Pick later became Smith's mentor and agent.

-In 2012, Smith said When the Lion Feeds remained his favourite because it was his first to be published.
+In 2012, Smith said that When the Lion Feeds remained his favourite because it was his first to be published.
 Film rights were bought by Stanley Baker but no movie resulted.
 However, the money enabled Smith to quit his job in the South African taxation office, calculating he had enough to not have to work for two years.

 I hired a caravan, parked it in the mountains, and wrote the second book", he said.
 "I knew it was sort of a watershed.
 I was 30 years of age, single again, and I could take the chance."

 Smith's second published novel was The Dark of the Sun (1965), a tale about mercenaries during the Congo Crisis.
 Film rights were sold to George Englund and MGM and it was filmed in 1968 starring Rod Taylor.

-Smith did not originally envision the Courtney family from When the Lion Feeds would become a series, but he returned to them for The Sound of Thunder (1966), taking the lead characters up to after the Second Boer War.
-At the time he was writing The Sound of Thunder in a caravan in the Inyanga mountains in November 1965 Ian Smith unilaterally declared Rhodesian independence.
-The resulting political violence forced Smith to return to the relative safety of Salisbury where he continued working on the novel during the day, while serving at night as a member of the reserve of the Rhodesian British South Africa Police.
+Smith did not originally envision that the Courtney family from When the Lion Feeds would become a series, but he returned to them for The Sound of Thunder (1966), taking the lead characters up to after the Second Boer War.
+At the time he was writing The Sound of Thunder in a caravan in the Inyanga mountains in November 1965, Ian Smith unilaterally declared Rhodesian independence.
+The resulting political violence forced Smith to return to the relative safety of Salisbury, where he continued working on the novel during the day, while serving at night as a member of the reserve of the Rhodesian British South Africa Police.
 "I would get called out and have to get bodies of children from pit lavatories after they had been killed with pangas (machetes)", he recalled.
-As Smith didn’t share Ian Smith's views, he moved with his now pregnant second wife to Onrus River near Hermanus in South Africa.
+As Smith didn't share Ian Smith's views, he moved with his now pregnant second wife to Onrus River near Hermanus in South Africa.

-Shout at the Devil (1968) was a World War I adventure tale which would be filmed in 1976.
+Shout at the Devil (1968) was a World War I adventure tale, which would be filmed in 1976.
 It was followed by Gold Mine (1970), an adventure tale about the gold mining industry set in contemporary South Africa, based on a real-life flooding of a gold mine near Johannesburg in 1968.

 The Diamond Hunters (1971) was set in contemporary West Africa, later filmed as The Kingfisher Caper (1975).
-Around this time, Smith also wrote an original screenplay, The Last Lion (1971) which was filmed in South Africa with Jack Hawkins; it was not a success.
+Around this time, Smith also wrote an original screenplay, The Last Lion (1971), which was filmed in South Africa with Jack Hawkins; it was not a success.